83rd Guards Rifle Division: Battles for Khotynets

 The immediate fighting for Karachev began at 0300 hours on August 15.
-In order to hold the town, which was an important road junction and supply base, the German command had concentrated units of the 78th Assault Division and 38th Infantry Division plus remnants of the 253rd and 293rd Infantry, 18th and 8th Panzer Divisions and the 45th Security Regiment.
-11th Guards Army committed the 16th Guards and 84th Guards Divisions against the town from the east and southeast.
-These were assisted in part by the 83rd Guards which attacked Karachev from the southeast and captured the strongpoints of Height 246.1 and Glybochka.
-The left-wing forces of 8th Guards Corps forced the Snezhet River after outflanking the town from the south.
-Having crushed German resistance along the surrounding heights and villages the Soviet forces broke into Karachev at 0830 hours and completely occupied it.
+In order to hold the town, which was an important road junction and supply base, the German command had concentrated units of the 78th Assault Division and 38th Infantry Division, plus remnants of the 253rd and 293rd Infantry, 18th and 8th Panzer Divisions, and the 45th Security Regiment.
+The 11th Guards Army committed the 16th Guards and 84th Guards Divisions against the town from the east and southeast.
+These were assisted in part by the 83rd Guards, which attacked Karachev from the southeast and captured the strongpoints of Height 246.1 and Glybochka.
+The left-wing forces of the 8th Guards Corps forced the Snezhet River after outflanking the town from the south.
+Having crushed German resistance along the surrounding heights and villages, the Soviet forces broke into Karachev at 0830 hours and completely occupied it.

 Into Belarus

-Beginning on September 1 the 11th Guards Army took part in the operations that liberated Bryansk.
+Beginning on September 1, the 11th Guards Army took part in the operations that liberated Bryansk.
 On September 19, two days after the city was cleared, the Army began withdrawing from the front lines.
-Bryansk Front was disbanded on October 10 and the Army, along with the Front headquarters, moved northwest to be incorporated into the new Baltic Front (ten days later 2nd Baltic Front), but at noon on November 18 the 11th Guards was moved to 1st Baltic Front, which was now under command of General Bagramyan.
+The Bryansk Front was disbanded on October 10, and the Army, along with the Front headquarters, moved northwest to be incorporated into the new Baltic Front (ten days later, the 2nd Baltic Front), but at noon on November 18, the 11th Guards was moved to the 1st Baltic Front, which was now under command of General Bagramyan.

-Given the complex situation in the Nevel region, where the 3rd and 4th Shock Armies had carved out a large salient behind the lines of German 16th Army (Army Group North) and 3rd Panzer Army (Army Group Center), Bagramyan planned an attack along the Gorodok - Vitebsk axis with 11th Guards Army.
-Five divisions were concentrated on an 8 km-wide sector with 8th Guards Corps (now 5th, 26th and 83rd Guards and 29th Rifle Divisions) in second echelon.
-In the event the STAVKA delayed the start of the offensive until November 26, but an unseasonal thaw forced a further delay into early December.
+Given the complex situation in the Nevel region, where the 3rd and 4th Shock Armies had carved out a large salient behind the lines of German 16th Army (Army Group North) and 3rd Panzer Army (Army Group Center), Bagramyan planned an attack along the Gorodok - Vitebsk axis with the 11th Guards Army.
+Five divisions were concentrated on an 8 km-wide sector, with the 8th Guards Corps (now 5th, 26th, and 83rd Guards and 29th Rifle Divisions) in second echelon.
+In the event, the STAVKA delayed the start of the offensive until November 26, but an unseasonal thaw forced a further delay into early December.